anhaidgroup/delex/examples/Single-Machine-Example.md

 index_table.printSchema()
 ```

-## Step Six: Create a Blocking Program
+### Step 6: Creating a Blocking Program

-Next we need to define our blocking program.
+Next, we define our blocking program.
 For this basic example, we will define a very simple blocking program that returns all pairs where the Jaccard scores using a 3gram tokenizer are greater than or equal to .6.
 To do this we define a BlockingProgram with a single KeepRule which has a single JaccardPredicate.

 ```
 prog = BlockingProgram(